Perfect Graph Modification Problems: An Integer Programming Approach: Notation and Problem Definitions

+Induced cycles of size greater than or equal to 4 are called \textit{holes}, and their complements are \textit{antiholes}.
+Those containing an odd number of vertices are called \textit{odd holes} and \textit{odd antiholes}, respectively.
+An edge between two non-consecutive vertices of a cycle is called a \textit{chord}.
+Accordingly, holes are cycles without chords.
+A graph $G$ is \textit{perfect} if for each induced subgraph $H$ of $G$, the clique number of $H$ equals the chromatic number of $H$.
+The Strong Perfect Graph Theorem states that a graph is perfect if and only if it does not contain odd holes or odd antiholes \citep{SPGT}.

-Given a graph $G$ with vertex set $V$ and edge set $E$, minimum perfect editing problem aims to obtain a perfect graph such that the size of the set $E \Delta E' = (E \setminus E') \cup (E' \setminus E)$ is minimized.
-Likewise, minimum perfect completion problem aims to minimize the size of the set $(E' \setminus E)$ where $G' = (V,E')$, $E \subseteq E'$ and $G'$ is perfect.
-The perfect sandwich problem is defined formally as follows.
-Given $G_1 = (V, E_1)$ and $G_2 = (V, E_2)$ satisfying $E_1 \subseteq E_2$, is there a perfect graph $G = (V, E)$ such that $E_1 \subseteq E \subseteq E_2$?
-It is always possible to obtain a perfect graph by removing and/or adding edges to a given graph.
-Thus, the minimum perfect editing and minimum perfect completion problems are always feasible.
-However, this is not the case in the perfect sandwich problem.
+Given a graph $G$ with vertex set $V$ and edge set $E$, we address the following graph modification problems.
+The \textit{minimum perfect editing problem} (\textsc{MinPerfEdit}) aims to find a perfect graph $G'=(V,E')$ that minimizes the size of the symmetric difference $E \Delta E' = (E \setminus E') \cup (E' \setminus E)$.
+The \textit{minimum perfect completion problem} (\textsc{MinPerfComp}) and the \textit{minimum perfect deletion problem} (\textsc{MinPerfDel}) restrict modifications strictly to edge additions ($E \subseteq E'$) and deletions ($E' \subseteq E$), minimizing $|E' \setminus E|$ and $|E \setminus E'|$, respectively.